ibm-cloud-docs/citrix-netscaler-vpx/getting-help.md

 # Getting help and support for Citrix Netscaler VPX
 {: #getting-help-and-support-for-citrix-netscaler-vpx}

-If you have problems or questions when using {{site.data.keyword.vpx_full}}, you can get help by searching for information or by asking questions through one of the forums listed below.
-You can also open a support case.
+If you have problems or questions when using {{site.data.keyword.vpx_full}}, you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
+Post your question then and tag it with "citrix-vpx" and "ibm-cloud".
-{: shortdesc}

-When using the forums to ask a question, tag your question so that it is seen by the IBM© Cloud development teams.

-* If you have technical questions about the {{site.data.keyword.vpx_full}}, post your question on [Stack Overflow](https://stackoverflow.com/search?q=citrix-vpx+ibm-cloud) and tag your question with "citrix-vpx" and "ibm-cloud".
-* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/citrix-vpx.html?smartspace=ibm-cloud) forum.
-Include the "citrix-vpx" and "ibm-cloud" tags.

-See [Getting help](https://{DomainName}/docs/get-support?topic=get-support-using-avatar) for more details about using the forums.
+{:shortdesc}

+You can also open a support case in the [{{site.data.keyword.cloud_notm}} console (https://cloud.ibm.com/unifiedsupport/cases/add){: external}.

-For information about opening an IBM support case, or about support levels and support case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
+For more information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).